Black wildebeest: Ecology and behavior

 Mature bulls, generally more than 4 years old, set up their own territories through which female herds often pass.
 These territories are maintained throughout the year, with animals usually separated by a distance around 100–400 m, but this can vary according to the quality of the habitat.
-In favourable conditions, this distance is as little as 9 m, but can be as large as 1600 m in poor habitat.
+In favourable conditions, this distance is as little as 9 m, but can be as large as 1.6 km in poor habitat.
 Each bull has a patch of ground in the centre of his territory in which he regularly drops dung, and in which he performs acts of display.
 These include urinating, scraping, pawing, and rolling on the ground and thumping it with his horns - all of which demonstrate his prowess to other bulls.
 An encounter between two bulls involves elaborate rituals.
 Estes coined the term "challenge ritual" to describe this behaviour for the blue wildebeest, but this is also applicable to the black wildebeest, owing to their close similarity in behavior.
 The bulls approach each other with their heads lowered, resembling a grazing position (sometimes actually grazing).
 This is usually followed by movements such as standing in a reverse-parallel position, in which one male urinates and the opponent smells and performs flehmen, after which they may reverse the procedure.
 During this ritual or afterwards, the two can toss their horns at each other, circle one another, or even look away.
 Then begins the fight, which may be of low intensity (consisting of interlocking the horns and pushing each other in a standing position) or high intensity (consisting of their dropping to their knees and straining against each other powerfully, trying to remain in contact while their foreheads are nearly touching the ground).
 Threat displays such as shaking the head may also take place.